tmarti/graphics-research/articles/webgl2-gpu-based-snapping.md

 >
 > - 1: you load the geometry into the VRAM
 >
-> - 2: you set some camera position and illumintation conditions
+> - 2: you set some camera position and illumination conditions
 >
 > - 3: you invoke the WebGL render methods  (drawing `gl.TRIANGLES`):
 >
 >   - 3.1: probably, your Vertex Shader will convert your 3D triangles into screen (clip-space) positions.
-This will involve camera matrices, illumination, etcl etc...
+This will involve camera matrices, illumination, etc...
 A bit of algebra, and a fragment will be then emitted for each "point" that "fills" each rendered triangle.
 >
 >   - 3.2: and probably, your Fragment Shader will give a concrete color to each of the "points" inside the triangle.
 >